nathanieljblack/W251_Project/README.md

 This project explores different methods of large-scale image classification.
 The first method uses the Apache Spark framework while the second uses deep learning on GPUs with Python's Theano library.

 ##General Dataset Information
+The following is a brief description of the dataset.
+Sample images and labels can be found in the `sample` directory.

-Created a test VM to test the download time of the training data.
-Ran into some issues using ``wget`` to download the data - you need to be a registered user to download the data.
+We ran into some issues using ``wget`` to download the data - you need to be a registered user to download the data.
 Therefore, you must copy your local cookies into a text file and pass that to the ``wget`` call (or do some other workaround).
 Commands below.

 ```
 [root@test ~]# mkdir data